DenisNikocevic/Financial-Well-being-survey-study/README.md

 The main hypothesis that i will be testing in my research is that financial literacy is a better predictor of financial well being than income.
 </details>

-The survey that I have analyzed for my project was developed in 2017 by the Consumer Financial Protection Bureau.

-The total number of respondents in the survey is 6,394, with the main study being fielded in late 2016.

-The main hypothesis that i will be testing in my research is that financial literacy is a better predictor of financial well being than income.

-The key dependent variable of my research is the financial well being score presented by the survey which is measured by

 # Key dependent variable
 <details>